 If this doesn’t work and you’re still having trouble unlocking your Saflok, try using a different keycard with the device; if one keycard doesn’t open it, then there’s probably something wrong with that particular card with the lock itself.

 If your device isn’t responding when turning, there may be an issue with its battery and the motor.
 A common problem associated with batteries in electronics like these is overcharging; ensure that you’re using the correct charger for your item – if possible – and remove it from charge once full (this will vary depending on the device).

 Your Saflok lock is not opening.
-This can happen if the batteries are dead or the door latch is damaged.
-If this is the case, you’ll need to replace it and fix your problem. or you are using an invalid key.
+This can happen if the batteries die or the door latch is damaged.
+If this is the case, you must replace it and fix your problem.
+Or you are using an invalid key.